LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

 ======================================

-In the quickstart, we looked for an individual case.
+In the :doc:`quickstart `, we looked for an individual case.
 In this example, we'll look at a group of cases to see if we can glean any interesting information about the group of cases as a whole.

 For this example, we'll look for Antitrust cases terminated in 2024, do some light analysis, and then the cases and analysis to a spreadsheet.